-The rate of natural population growth in Sofia district continues to fall and remains below the national average.
-The level of urbanization in Sofia district is relatively low.
-The performance of the students in the district is poor.
-Access to doctors – both GPs and specialist physicians in the district – is slightly below the national average.
-Delivery of justice is slow.
-The share of generated waste handed over for treatment and recycling is small.
-The share of forest areas is relatively high.
+The rate of natural population increase in Sofia district remains below the national average.
+The performance of its students is relatively poor.
+Access to doctors – both GPs and specialist physicians – is slightly below the national average.
+The workloads of the local judges in the district are below the national average, which also impacts the speed of delivery of justice.
+The volume of generated household waste is high, while the share of that waste handed over for treatment and recycling is low.
 Cultural life in Sofia district retains its low intensity.
+At the same time, its tourism is better developed than in most other districts.

 Download reports from preivious years: